CtrlK

 Trigger Term Quality

-Provides good coverage of natural phrases a user would say — 'firecrawl cost', 'firecrawl billing', 'reduce firecrawl costs', 'firecrawl pricing', 'firecrawl credits', 'firecrawl budget'.
+Provides six natural trigger phrases ('firecrawl cost', 'firecrawl billing', 'reduce firecrawl costs', 'firecrawl pricing', 'firecrawl credits', 'firecrawl budget') covering synonyms a user would actually say.

 Distinctiveness Conflict Risk